Search Filters

 Preoperative Opioid Use is Associated with Worse Baseline Measures in Hip Arthroscopy Patients

-Michael Rocca, MD, UNITED STATES Evan L. Honig, BA, UNITED STATES Andrew Tran, MD, UNITED STATES Matthew Kolevar, MD, UNITED STATES Samir Kaveeshwar, MD, UNITED STATES Ali Aneizi, MD, UNITED STATES Natalie Luanne Leong, MD, UNITED STATES Jonathan D. Packer, MD, UNITED STATES R Frank Henn, MD, UNITED STATES Sean J. Meredith, MD, UNITED STATES
+Michael Rocca, MD, UNITED STATES Evan L. Honig, MD, UNITED STATES Andrew Tran, MD, UNITED STATES Matthew Kolevar, MD, UNITED STATES Samir Kaveeshwar, MD, UNITED STATES Ali Aneizi, MD, UNITED STATES Natalie Luanne Leong, MD, UNITED STATES Jonathan D. Packer, MD, UNITED STATES R Frank Henn, MD, UNITED STATES Sean J. Meredith, MD, UNITED STATES

 University of Maryland , Baltimore, Maryland, UNITED STATES